-Before I can assemble everything, the stems need taping to cover the wires to make them all uniformly green.
-Still, more importantly, so they don’t slip around while I am assembling the flowers and leaves into an arrangement.
+Before I can assemble everything, the stems need taping to cover the wires to make them uniformly green.
+More importantly, they don’t slip around while I am assembling the flowers and leaves into an arrangement.

 The flower tape is slightly sticky, it won’t stick to your fingers, but it will stick to itself.
-The stems are taped so that they stick together, making them easier to handle when assembling them.
+The stems are taped to stick together, making them easier to handle when assembling them.

-I’m using dark green flower tape (florists tape).
-I have cut a length of tape from the reel, and then I have cut it into four pieces lengthways with the tape cutter I showed you when I made the Wild Rose.
+I’m using dark green flower tape (florist tape).
+I’ve cut a length of tape from the reel and then cut it into four pieces lengthways with the tape cutter I showed you when I made the Wild Rose.

-The wires I used for the rose and bud stems are already green, but because the wire is slippery, I need to tape them.
+The wires I used for the rose and bud stems are already green, but I need to tape them because the wire is slippery.

 I’m taking one piece of the tape and folding the end around one of the full rose stems as near as I can to the base of the rose.

 I’m pinching the tape together around the stem, then rolling it between my thumb and forefinger while pulling the tape slightly in a gentle downward motion with my other hand until it has rolled down the stem and covering it with tape.
 Refer to Video at 20:00

 Don’t worry if you can’t do it very well the first few times you try, keep practicing and I am sure you’ll perfect the skill.
 It does help when you are trying to assemble everything.